sunriselayer/gitbook/learn/sunrise/liquidity-pool.md

 Sunrise chain will record the last prices of the pool periodically, and they will be used for calculating Time Weighted Average Price.
 TWAP will be utilized for calculating the voting power from the LP tokens by using the price ratio to `$SR` token.
-The LP token of `XXX/USDC` is also able to be used for Proof of Liquidity only if there is a pair of `USDC/SR` and the TWAP of `USDC/SR` is available.